MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **HowTocheck** - The preference for checking of updates

+- **IsMainThread** - Boolean indicating whether the operation is being executed in main thread

 - **Payload** - Contains count of available updates found.

+- **Pending** - Number of updates pending.

 - **PipelineInfo_ClientCountry** - The device country (based on IP address)